 - Emissions calculations

-It normally takes around a month to complete the process, but sometimes it can take up to four months.
-You will also need to provide an environmental policy if you are proposing to burn Grade A waste wood near a Site of Specific Scientific Interest (SSSI), or similarly classified area.
-In some cases, a site visit by your local authority is required.
-More stringent permitting regulations apply if the combined thermal input of all boilers on site, which burn waste wood, exceeds 3tonne /hr fuel consumption.
+It normally takes around a month to complete the process, but sometimes it can longer, depending on the complexity of the permit.
+You will also need to provide air quality dispersion modelling if you are proposing to burn Grade A waste wood near a vulnerable habitat site (Ancient woodland, Site of Specific Scientific Interest (SSSI), or similarly classified area).
+In some cases, a site visit by your local authority or a local EA regulatory officer is required.
+More stringent permitting regulations apply if the combined thermal input of all boilers on site, which burn waste wood, exceeds 3 tonne/hr fuel consumption.

-We will oversee the entire application process, liaise with your local authority on your behalf to ensure that your submission is straightforward and that the permit is issued as quickly as possible.
-We undertake all the calculations, provide the required documentation and advise you on the necessary changes to management practices.
+We will oversee the entire application process, liaise with your regulator on your behalf to ensure that your submission is straightforward and that the permit is issued as quickly as possible.
+We undertake all the calculations, provide the required supporting documentation, and advise you on the necessary changes to management practices.
 Once the permit has been issued, we can also provide advice on your on-going monitoring responsibilities and undertake these for you.

 What we do:-